auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     Or anything comparable to a password hash, such as a server-side PAKE credential.

+[^tag-definition]:
+    Though the word "tag" has been used by others to refer to domain separation in cryptographic hashing, for the purposes of this document a "tag" is that and more: a tag is any kind of cryptographic key where the ability to compute the tagged algorithm implies knowledge of the plaintext of the tag itself.
+A tag can be secret, but often is public knowledge.

 [^pbkdf2-tagged-hmac]:
     Except for the addition of a counter that is incremented every round, the modified PHKDF key-stretching phase would literally be PBKDF2 instantiated